-I was sent home.
+I was sent home in an awful state, I couldn’t walk, move.
 You are the reason I had sepsis and nearly died.
 You are the reason my husband nearly lost his wife and my daughter her mother.

 You need to make sure going forward you put yourself in the family’s shoes and treat your patient like you would your family member.
 Would you of left them in the state in which you left me?